OperationSpark/opspark/README.md

         os init-ws

 This will download a completed version of the `index.html` and `portfolio.html` files, and  initialize the `portfolio.html`.
-You will probably want to change the default content and style, heh, heh!
+You will probably want to change the default content and style with your own content, if you're going to publish it, heh, heh!

 ### Keeping Master Files